florisvanvugt/biobabel/paper/paper.md

 ## Integration with biosignals processing packages

 Since `biobabel` takes care of all the peculiarities of data files, physiological processing pipelines can be substantially simplified.
-The following boilerplate code reads a data file and automatically finds the ECG columns and preprocesses the data using third-party library `neurokit2`:
+The following boilerplate code reads a data file and automatically finds the ECG columns and preprocesses the data using the excellent Python package `neurokit2` [@Makowski2021]:

 ```python
 import neurokit2